Protect your legacy: manage four key factors to transfer an inheritance more effectively (national edition)

 In Lynn’s case, there are no estate administration-related costs.
 Her income taxes are $116,590, also less than Sarah’s.
 As a result, Lynn’s beneficiaries receive $1,466,359.
 That’s $24,505 more than Sarah’s beneficiaries.
 In addition, they should receive this sum from the insurance company within 10 business days of written notification of death and provision of claim documents in good order.

 Also, Lynn’s privacy, as well as that of her beneficiaries, should be protected from the curiosity of strangers and other heirs, reducing the potential for financial abuse by unscrupulous individuals and family disagreements.
 If a will is challenged, it can delay the distribution of an estate for months, or even years.
 It can also be very expensive and significantly reduce the value of an estate and what’s left to distribute.
 As mentioned earlier, this is a concern for Sarah knowing that her daughter won’t be happy with her share of the estate.
-A beneficiary designation on a segregated fund contract, on the other hand, isn’t affected by a will challenge.2
+A beneficiary designation on a segregated fund contract, on the other hand, isn’t affected by a will challenge.³

 Comparing Sarah’s mutual fund with Lynn’s segregated fund

 For illustration purposes only.
 Assumes a marginal tax rate of 40%.
-For customized results, refer to the Estate Cost Comparison Tool.
+For customized results, refer to the Estate cost comparison tool.

 Interested in learning more?